karlnorling/lyssna/README.md

   }]
 }
 ```
-Example below is for hipchat notifications.
+Example below is for newrelic deployment recording:
 ```json
 {
   "apiKey": "xxxxxxxxxxxxxxxx",